mesquka/ghost-purge-images-customdir/README.md

 # MODIFIED
 This fork adds a flag `images-path` which lets you specify a custom image directory (useful for custom storage adaptors)

+Install this fork with `npm install -g https://github.com/mesquka/ghost-purge-images-customdir` Uninstall this fork with `npm uninstall -g ghost-purge-images`

 Original readme below.

 # ghost-purge-images